Monsopiad Cultural Village in Sabah

 Children (12 yrs below) - RM25 (US$7.20)

-*Entrance fees include welcome drink and interactive guided tours of the village.
+• Entrance fees include welcome drink and interactive guided tours of the village.

-Address to Monsopiad Cultural Village Sabah;
+Monsopiad Cultural Village Address;

 Monsopiad Cultural Village Sdn Bhd